sudipta-pran/100daysReactChallenge/README.md

 Using API https://astrologyapi.com/ made a horoscope app in react with redux.
 Its a continuation of yesterday's project.
 Hosted on my shared Godaddy hosting.
 URL: http://jinsoft.in/games/astrology/

 I have written a blog on how to host a react app, made with create-react-app in Shared Cpanel hosting.
 Link: http://jinsoft.in/host-react-app-on-shared-cpanel-hosting/

+# day 017:
+8/3/19

+Implemented redux in the react app I made in day 3.
+This was a quick redux practice.